mehmaniayaz/Object-Counter/README.md

 We subsequently compensate for the class imbalance by creating additional images using an "automatic" approach.
 The automatic approach comprises of image rotation, brightness manipulation, image flipping, and shearing (Figure 1c).
-The advantage of the manual method is that, once image sizes are standardized, it gives the model cases with different orange sizes in a picture to learn.
+The advantage of the manual method is that, once image sizes are standardized, it gives the model cases with different orange sizes in a picture.
 It furthermore, does not rely on image manipulation rules that the model can potentially pick up on when building  a large dataset.

 ![original](./disp-images/orig_IMG_6133.png "Original")